 Garlic has flat leaves that resemble grass.
 The plants normally grow about 1 to 2 feet tall.
 Even though garlic is a perennial, it is usually grown as an annual.
 The plant grows small pink flowers, but may or may not go to seed depending on the circumstances.
 The heads or bulbs of this plant grow underground.
 The head is made up of a cluster of cloves.

 Garlic can normally be left in the ground as a perennial in warmer winter areas as it can withstand frost and slight freezing.
 It can also be dug up and stored like onions.

 Planting and Growing Garlic

-Planting and growing garlic is simple, however, it is not recommended to use store bought garlic.
+Planting and growing garlic are simple, however, it is not recommended to use store-bought garlic.
 It is usually too dry to plant.
 Garlic can be ordered from a nursery and sometimes can be found in home improvement stores.
-Garlic and elephant garlic prefer well-drained soil with a ph of 5.5 to 6.8.
+Garlic and elephant garlic both prefer well-drained soil with a pH of 5.5 to 6.8.
 The plants should have full sun, and fertile, moist soil.
 The bulbs need to be able to spread out in order to grow.

 When to Plant

 August through mid-October is the best time to plant because it grows better in cooler weather.
 During the fall and early spring, it will store its energy in order to make the cloves.
 If you must plant in the spring, try to plant around March, just make sure the ground is not frozen.
 Garlic does not transplant well, so make sure the spot you choose is permanent.

 How Much Do You Plant

 2 pounds of garlic cloves, which is about 300 cloves, and will take up a 100-foot row in your garden.
 You can plant the cloves individually, or even 2 to 3 cloves per hole, to make up for any cloves that do not sprout.